CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 slice is a copy of the whole list.

-.. index:: list!copy, slice!copy
+.. index:: list;copy, slice;copy

-.. index:: copy!slice
+.. index:: copy;slice

 .. activecode:: lists06d